RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Conclusion

 \section{Conclusion}

-To our knowledge, this is the first work to redesign core and cache hierarchy for a general-purpose M3D system based on rigorous bottleneck analysis of a wide range of real-world workloads, and the new trade-offs imposed by M3D technology.
-We show that the performance and energy bottlenecks shift in M3D systems from main memory to processor core and memory hierarchy.
-We conduct a design space exploration of the processor core and cache hierarchy in M3D.
-We design \proposal, an M3D system based on our key insights and leverging the key opportunities of the M3D technology: \romnum{i}~tightly-integrated logic layers and \romnum{ii}~fast and energy-efficient main memory. \proposal provides significant performance improvement and energy reduction compared to the state-of-the-art M3D system at lower area cost.
+\taco{In this work, we design the processor core and cache hierarchy, given the fundamentally new trade-offs of M3D.
+We show that for a variety of workloads on a state-of-the-art M3D system, the performance and energy bottlenecks \omf{substantially} shift from the main memory to the processor core and cache hierarchy, emphasizing the need to revisit current designs.
+We conduct a rigorous design space exploration of the key components of the processor core and cache hierarchy to understand the implications of the M3D system’s shifted bottlenecks on their design.
+Based on these implications and by \omf{taking advantage of} the new opportunities of M3D integration, we design a new M3D system, \proposal.
+We show that \proposal provides significant performance improvement and energy reduction while achieving a smaller logic area compared to the state-of-the-art M3D system.}